agnesdark/cheminformatics_proj/README.md

 ## Current Collection

-1. ChEMBL Data Acquisition and Basic Filtering: This notebook demonstrates how to acquire chemical data from the ChEMBL database and perform basic filtering to prepare the data for further analysis.
+1. ['ChEMBLDownload.ipynb'](https://github.com/agnesdark/cheminformatics_proj/blob/main/ChEMBLDownload.ipynb): This notebook demonstrates how to acquire chemical data from the ChEMBL database and perform basic filtering to prepare the data for further analysis.
 It covers steps including data retrieval, initial inspection, and simple filtering techniques to curate the dataset.

 ## Contributions